Monounsaturated fat has a healthy reputation, and food sources—such as avocados and olive oil—are widely praised for their benefits.

 That said, research into oleic acid, the most common monounsaturated fatty acid, suggests that it may have anti-inflammatory properties (17).

 Research suggests that monounsaturated fatty acids could have several further benefits.

 These prospective benefits include being supportive of weight loss and potentially reducing the risk of certain cancers, such as prostate cancer (18, 19, 20).

 However, there is only weak (and inconsistent) evidence in these areas, and more research is necessary.

 What Foods Contain Monounsaturated Fat?

-There is a wide range of foods that provide significant amounts of monounsaturated fatty acids.
+However, there is a wide range of foods that provide significant amounts of monounsaturated fatty acids.